Children's Hospital at Erlanger: Children’s Miracle Network

-Children's Hospital at Erlanger is a member of Children's Miracle Network Hospitals, an alliance of 170 children's hospitals in North America.
+Children's Hospital at Erlanger is a member of the Children's Miracle Network Hospitals, an alliance of 170 children's hospitals across North America.
 The network's mission is to raise funds and awareness for local children's hospitals.

 Admissions

-In fiscal year 2014–2015, 3,782 children were admitted to Children's Hospital and more than 47,118 were treated in the emergency department, outpatient surgery, and outpatient clinics.
+In fiscal year 2023, Children's Hospital at Erlanger admitted 4,102 pediatric patients, performed 8,063 surgeries, and had 41,211 emergency room visits.